palkerecsenyi/palauth/README.md

 - `PAL_OIDC_ID`: The Provider ID of the OIDC subsystem.
 Usually similar to the hostname but must be a full URL.
 E.g. `https://example.com`
 - `PAL_CAPTCHA_URL`: URL of a [Friendly Captcha](https://friendlycaptcha.com/) server.
 You can either self-host or use the cloud-based version.
 - `PAL_CAPTCHA_KEY`: API key of the Friendly Captcha server.
-- `PAL_SECRETS`: A JSON string array of secrets used for session and CSRF token signing.
-The first key in the array will be used to sign new sessions, and other keys will be used to verify existing sessions.
-E.g. `["secret1", "secret2"]`
+- `PAL_SECRET`: A secret used for session and CSRF signing.
 - `PAL_PUBLIC_JWK`: A base64-encoded RS256 [JWK](https://www.rfc-editor.org/rfc/rfc7517) public key.
 You can generate these at [mkjwk](https://mkjwk.org/) (for example)
 - `PAL_PRIVATE_JWK`: The corresponding base64-encoded JWK private key
 - `PAL_MAILGUN_KEY`: An API key for Mailgun, used for sending account emails